This sensory motor outdoor scavenger hunt for kids is the perfect way to explore the senses and the outdoors!

 -Make it a team effort – have two groups competing against each other to find everything on the list!

 Did you like this scavenger hunt?
-Check out our Printable Sensory Motor Scavenger Hunt Pack over at Teachers Pay Teachers!
+Check out the whole Printable Sensory Motor Scavenger Hunt Pack!
 This great little activity pack has scavenger hunts for looking, listening, feeling, and moving!